seikath/backup-restore-mysql-cluster/README.md

 ./epg.mysql.cluster.restore.sh

-during the restore in case of failure some hints will be proposed. you may find then later in the separated log file that will me created.
+during the restore in case of failure some hints will be proposed. you may find then later in the separated log file that will be created.

 Cheers